GiantPay/GiantCore/doc/init.md

 Copy giantd.init to /etc/init.d/giantd.
 Test by running "service giantd start".

-Using this script, you can adjust the path and flags to the giantd program by setting the ALQOD and FLAGS environment variables in the file /etc/sysconfig/giantd.
+Using this script, you can adjust the path and flags to the giantd program by setting the GIANTD and FLAGS environment variables in the file /etc/sysconfig/giantd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn